-The latest version of the Platypus plug-in for macOS.
+Download the latest version of the Platypus plug-in for Photoshop on macOS.

 The Platypus Developer Guide, only available for Matlab, explains how to understand and modify Platypus source code.
 It describes the architecture of the cradle removal software.
 Both the Matlab and C++ code are documented internally.

 - A short image processing conference paper with concise algorithm setup: Digital Cradle Removal in X-ray Images of Art Paintings, R. Yin, D. Dunson, B. Cornelis, B. Brown, N. Ocon and I. Daubechies, IEEE International Conference on Image Processing 2014 (ICIP2014).

 - A full length math journal paper introducing improved algorithm in detail with extended numerical experiments. (under review)